-An applicant's file is considered complete upon the receipt of the AACOMAS application, supplemental application and processing fee, a letter of evaluation from the applicant's preprofessional committee or advisor (the applicant may substitute two letters from their science instructors), and a letter of recommendation from a US trained physician.
-All letters must be submitted through AACOMAS.
-Letters submitted with applications from previous years will not be transferred.
+An applicant's file is considered complete upon the receipt of the AACOMAS application, processing fee, letters of recommendation (letters submitted with applications from previous years will not be transferred), and results from the CASPer assessment.
 Be aware that we will only consider the maximum number of letters submitted through AACOMAS.
 We are not able to accept letters of recommendation sent directly to RVUCOM, or from any other letter service such as Interfolio, or VirtualEvals.